Dec 2019 - Oct 2020

 Since the moment of the presentation, it was clear that the new RAV4 turned out to be at least interesting and judging by the press almost the best popular crossover...
-But by the summer of 2019 owner reviews began to appear, in autumn ru-Toyota published prices and specifications, the dealerships got real cars - and the initial illusions were dispelled by themselves.
+But by the summer of 2019 owner reviews began to appear, in autumn local Toyota published prices and specifications, the dealerships got real cars - and the initial illusions were dispelled by themselves.

-However, RAV4 in any case will live long in the top of the ru-rating of sales of mid-size crossovers.
+However, RAV4 in any case will live long in the top of the local sales of mid-size crossovers.
 Someone ironically says "millions of lemmings can't be wrong" - but it is rather an echo of resentment - in itself a design for most is adequate, and what about the cost...
 Beati possidentes.

 We continue to observe!